Vitamin-D Supplements: Are They Overrated or Literally One of The Most Important Supplement?

 Seeing as there is plenty of research about vitamin D today, these are also believed to be linked.

 Positive results were found in children with milder cases of AD, though higher levels of vitamin D have also been seen to worsen the condition, so moderation is key.

 #35 Vitamin-D & Multiple Sclerosis (MS)

-For some time vitamin D has been seen as a preventative measure against MS. Now it seems that in-patients that already suffer from the condition may find aid from the vitamin — which can improve their quality of life by lessening the frequency and intensity of the symptoms.
+Now it seems that in-patients that already suffer from the condition may find aid from the vitamin — which can improve their quality of life by lessening the frequency and intensity of the symptoms.

 Studies have also shown that children being overexposed to sunlight in their early days can develop a decreased susceptibility to vitamin D, thus being at higher risk of developing the condition.